 A community sharing experiences and knowledge to make life with scar issues easier...read the latest news & ask our experts for guidance...

-From 1 - 30 September 2017 talkhealth will team up with Mölnlycke Health Care Ltd, manufacturers of Epaderm Cream and Epaderm Ointment and British Skin Foundation to present an Online Clinic on Skin Conditions.
-Visit the promo page here to find out more.See details
+talkhealth teamed up with Mölnlycke Health Care Ltd, manufacturers of Epaderm Cream and Epaderm Ointment, Action Against Allergy, British Skin Foundation, Changing Faces and The Vitiligo Society to present an Online Clinic on Skin Conditions.
+View experts responses to Q's here.See details

 Charity & NPO Supporters